Finance & Taxation

 2.1.
 Basic Rules of French Inheritance Law

-In the following section we summarise the basic statutory rules that apply, which now operate within the context of European Regulations.
+In the following section we summarise the basic statutory rules that apply, which now operate within the context of European law.

-Only that part of the estate belonging to the deceased is subject to inheritance laws, although it will depend on the nature of their marriage regime or contract.
+Only that part of the estate belonging to the deceased is subject to inheritance laws.

-The rules are as they apply to residents of France.
+The rules below are as they apply to residents of France.

 We review firstly inheritance laws as they apply to your spouse and your children, and then as they apply to other relatives.